informatics-lab/machine-learning-traffic-cams/README.md

 So you need account on all of those platforms.

 Personally, I put all those keys in a file with other recurring data: [credentials.sh](https://github.com/met-office-lab/machine-learning-traffic-cams/blob/master/credentials.sh).
-Obviously you have to fill the file with your own keys.
+Obviously you have to fill this file with your own keys.

 Don't forget to run it before running the main code ([src/index.js](https://github.com/met-office-lab/machine-learning-traffic-cams/blob/master/src/index.js)):

 ```Bash
 $ . ./credentials.sh